 How Did We Engage?

-In the run-up to the oil companies’ 2018 AGMs, we wanted to strongly encourage the oil industry to take full responsibility for their emissions and to improve the transparency of reporting in this area.
+In the run-up to the oil companies’ 2018 AGMs, we wanted to strongly encourage the oil industry to take full responsibility for its emissions and to improve the transparency of reporting in this area.
 As members of the Institutional Investors Group on Climate Change (IIGCC), we have been supporting the Climate 100+ campaign to target the 100 most significant contributors to climate change.
-Our investment strategies (combined) hold securities in fewer than ten of these companies.
+Across the whole of Newton, we own securities in fewer than ten of these companies.
 We carry out engagement work with these businesses at an individual level, but we wanted to make a bigger impact.
 To do this, we collaborated with our industry contacts to garner support for a public letter.
 We believe that collaboration of this sort is an effective way to maintain pressure on the industry, and that it bolsters the overall campaign for greater climate change awareness.
-Responsible investment analyst Victoria Barron worked alongside her counterparts at Legal & General Investment Management to rally other investors to support these aims.
+One of our responsible investment analysts worked alongside counterparts from another large asset manager to rally other investors to support these aims.

 What Was the Outcome?

 The outcome of this work was a letter,1 supported by 60 asset managers and owners with combined assets of over $10.5 trillion.
-The letter gained excellent traction in the global press, being first published by the UK’s Financial Times and then by other media outlets including the Wall Street Journal, Bloomberg and Reuters.
-Crucially, we were particularly pleased to hear from Christiana Figueres (chair of the Paris COP21 negotiations and former Executive Secretary of the United Nations Framework Convention on Climate Change), that the letter was discussed by the CEOs of large oil companies.
+The letter gained excellent traction in the global press, first being published by the Financial Times and then by other media outlets including The Wall Street Journal, Bloomberg and Reuters.
+Crucially, we were particularly pleased to hear from Christiana Figueres (chair of the Paris COP21 negotiations) that the letter was discussed by large oil company CEOs.

 The letter urged the oil and gas industry to be more transparent and take responsibility for its emissions.
 Given that some of the largest oil and gas companies held their annual shareholder meetings in the weeks following the letter’s publication, it was an opportune moment for these companies to raise climate change issues and position themselves for a low-carbon future.
-In particular, we discussed a vote at one large oil company’s AGM on which investors would be deciding whether the company should set firm carbon emissions targets in alignment with the Paris Accord.
+In particular, we discussed a vote at Royal Dutch Shell’s meeting on which investors would be deciding whether the company should set firm carbon emissions targets in alignment with the Paris Accord.
 We also encouraged all companies in this sector to clarify where they see their future in a low-carbon world, including concrete commitments and actions to improve climate change issues.

 In 2019, we used our voting power to table a resolution at another large energy company’s AGM, calling for the company to address its emissions and share its business model for a low-carbon world.
 The resolution passed with 99.1% support, making clear how important these questions are to shareholders.